ansible/molecule/README.rst

   $ pip install molecule

-Create a new role with the docker provisioner:
+Create a new role with the docker driver:

 .. code-block:: bash